Valley Spring Junior High

 Don't just read cards.
 Analyze!

-Off time road maps, signposting, and frontlining are all helpful for flowing.
+Off time road maps and signposting are helpful for flowing.

-Please try and respond to all arguments as soon as they are made or else I'll have to flow your opp's argument as a W.
+Please try and respond to all arguments as soon as they are made or else I'll have to flow your opp's argument as a win.

 Make sure to extend all arguments!
 Nothing sucks more than forgetting to mention an amazing point in summary therefore preventing your partner from bringing it up in FF, meaning I can't flow it!